Discrimination against British Christians - Update 1

 MALEIHA MALIK, PROFESSOR OF LAW, ON RELIGIOUS FREEDOM

 Maleiha Malik is Professor of Law at King’s College, London.
-In the Westminster faith Debates held in April, she pleads for an approach to religious freedom based on tolerance rather than rights.
+She pleads for an approach to religious freedom based on tolerance rather than rights.
 She said:

 “I want to suggest that current framings of the issue in relation to the right to religious freedom, or in terms of equality and non-discrimination, have led us into an impasse.
 The debate collapses into a clash of rights or a clash of equalities – ‘my right to religious freedom or equality versus your right to equality on the grounds of sexual orientation’.
 My view is that the principle of tolerance does more useful work.